This article was first published on June 21st, 2021, and was last updated in February 2022.

 5) Optimize your workflow

 Scaling will most likely entail hiring new people onboard, so you can start by streamlining your hiring process.
 Create a step-by-step workflow for HR teams to manage recruitment, interviews, and onboarding—like using a customer relationship management tool to manage candidates and monitor where they currently stand in your recruitment stages.
 You could also ask your employees for input on how workflow could improve.

 6) Update your customer persona

 Sometimes client personas change when a company expands and scales up.
 Fortunately, you can update your buyer persona easily by taking a look at your existing clients.
 Tap your team leads for new trends they notice about your clients, including notes from meetings or briefs from recent campaigns.
 These can provide insights about how their business has shifted, which can signal a broader trend.
 Your buyer persona will then aid you in identifying new ways to deepen your relationship with these existing clients, while also spotting opportunities to pitch to new clients who fit this updated persona.

 7) Consider making remote work a possibility

-After the pandemic that shook the world, the working landscape has shifted from in the office to working from home.
+After the pandemic that shook the world, the working landscape has shifted and become more streamlined from in the office to working from home.
 While not every digital marketing agency does this, consider it as a possibility.
-More individuals seek this opportunity and way of working.
+More individuals seek this opportunity and way of working now more than ever.
 If you create a work culture that is remote-first, then you’ll quickly be able to adapt and grow as needed.
-Scaling remote work can sometimes be a challenge, but as long as there’s trust built into your company you’ll be able to succeed.
+Scaling remote work can sometimes be a challenge, but as long as there’s trust built into your company, you’ll be able to succeed.